publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch96/m__us_usc_t7_s6701.md

  __References in Text__

     This chapter, referred to in subsecs. (a) and (c)(5), was in the original “this title”, meaning title XXIV of [Pub.
 L. 101–624][/us/pl/101/624], Nov.
 28, 1990, [104 Stat.
-4058][/us/stat/104/4058], which is classified generally to this chapter.
+4058][/us/stat/104/4058], known as the Global Climate Change Prevention Act of 1990, which is classified principally to this chapter.
 For complete classification of title XXIV to the Code, see Short Title note below and Tables.

  __Short Title__